 Although there's been some controversy around coconut oil and heart health, chilled, solidified coconut oil can soothe the discomfort associated with doggy eczema, allergies, skin infections, and even bug bites when massaged into the coat and skin.
 When you're shopping for coconut oil, try to find the highest quality, human-branded coconut oil you can find—look for terms like "organic," "unrefined," or "virgin" on the label.
 And if you want your coconut oil to do double duty, you can also try mixing a small scoop into your dog's kibble, but you should always consult your vet before changing up its diet.

 Chamomile and Green Tea Soaks

 Chamomile and green teas are well-known for their soothing, anti-inflammatory effects in humans—but they work just as well for dogs, too.
 If your dog is dealing with hot, itchy patches of skin, try giving it a soothing soak in a chamomile or green tea bath.

 Here's how to do it: Fill your bathtub or sink with lukewarm water and let several tea bags steep for three to five minutes.
 Then, remove the tea bags and let your dog soak in the mixture for at least five minutes.
 If you want to spot treat your dog's skin, steep a tea bag and let it cool completely before applying the tea directly to affected areas.

 A pantry staple, baking soda can do much, much more than making your baked goods rise.
 When combined with water and blended into a thick paste, baking soda can dry out rashes on the skin, alleviate itching, and reduce redness and inflammation.
 All you have to do is combine 50 percent baking soda with 50 percent water and apply the paste to your dog's skin.
 After about 20 minutes, rinse completely.
 For a more moisturizing blend, add a little bit of high-quality coconut oil to the mixture.
-And if your dog is experiencing body-wide itchiness, you can also add some baking soda to her bath.
+And if your dog is experiencing body-wide itchiness, you can also add some baking soda to its bath.